 Good investment option

 Home ownership is a great long-term decision - and not just because it offers you more stability.
-Buying a retirement apartment could also be a smart investment option!
-As prices for houses go up each year, you could earn a lot from your home in the future!
+Buying a retirement apartment could also be a smart investment option, as you will be preserving an asset for the future and like any property its value may go up over time.

 Should you rent or own in retirement?

 Deciding whether to rent or own a retirement apartment will ultimately depend on your personal circumstances, and your idea of a dream retirement.
 While renting a retirement flat will suit someone who wants a more flexible retirement lifestyle, owning an apartment is the best option if you want stability and long-term security.